-Some users report difficulty using a hashtag (#) in their Tweets, or that Tweets sent as @replies aren't working as expected.
-Read on to find out possible causes of these issues and how to fix them.
+Some people report difficulty using a hashtag (#) in their Tweets, or that Tweets sent as replies aren't working as expected.
+We’ve listed some possible causes and how to fix them.

-- Is there a symbol in/after the username?
-If you write @Support.123, your message will be sent to the user @Support, not @Support123.
+If you write @Support.123, your message will be sent to the account @Support, not @Support123.

 Is there text or a symbol preceding the @ symbol?

 If you write .@Support or ?@Support, it will appear as a regular Tweet, meaning all of your followers will see it in their timeline, rather than just you, the intended recipient and those who follow both of you.

 Is there a letter preceding the @ symbol?